MuthammalMahendiran/M2_Automatic-Robot-Car/1_Requirements/README.md

 * RIGHT
 * STOP

-The car will be moving automatically according to these commands.
+The car will be moving automatically according to these directions.